Attorney General Jeff Sessions has investments in the private prison industry.

 …As Attorney General Sessions fills these private prisons, he is making money.
 According to his latest financial disclosures required by congress, dated December 23, 2016, he divested of other investments that were found to be in conflict.
 In these disclosures, he also lists numerous Vanguard funds.
 Vanguard owns more private prison stock than any other investment management company.

-A popular meme also contained the claim:
+A popular meme also broadcast this claim:

 The article lists three funds that Sessions has shares in, all of which are managed by the investment firm Vanguard, and claims that the funds contain holdings in two leading companies in the private prison industry: CoreCivic and GEO Group.
 This is true of only two of those funds.